JonathanWilbur/punchcardos/README.md

 to make this work by using a modified nolibc.
 The biggest thing I need to eliminate is the GCC-style inline assembly.

+### Segfault in `strlen` when using nolibc

+Make sure you are using recognized format specifiers in printf and the like.
+The segfault was happening because I was using `%X`, when only `%x` was supported.
+I need to report this.
+I don't think it should do this.

 ## See Also

 - https://github.com/keiranrowan/tiny-core